OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 Use this option when not including Liquibase itself in your deployment package.
 This option will download the Community version of Liquibase, Java, and the databased type .jar file necessary to perform the deployment.
 This post uses this option.

 #### Liquibase version
 This option is only used with the `Download Liquibase` option.
-This specifies the version of Liquibase to download, leave blank to use latest.
+This specifies the version of Liquibase to download.
+Leave blank to use latest.

 #### Changeset package
 This is the package selector for deployment.

-When done, it shoud look something like this
+When done, it should look something like this

 ![](octopus-step-liquibase-report.png)

 ### Deployment process

-For this post, I added a few other steps to the process to mimic what a real-world deployment might look like.
+For this post, I added a few other steps to the process to mimic what a real-world deployment might look like:

-- Create user: creates the database user if it doesn't exist
+- **Create user**: Creates the database user if it doesn't exist.
-- Add connect role: adds the CONNECT role to the above user
+- **Add connect role**: Adds the CONNECT role to the above user.
-- Add resource role: adds the RESOURCE role to the above user
+- **Add resource role**: Adds the RESOURCE role to the above user.
-- Add DBA role: adds the DBA role to the aboce user
+- **Add DBA role**: Adds the DBA role to the above user.
-- Generate change script: Liquibase step with Report Only checked to generate what will be run
+- Generate change script: Liquibase step with Report Only checked to generate what will be run.
-- DBA Approval: requests DBA approval only in Production
+- **DBA Approval**: Requests DBA approval only in production.
-- Apply change set: Liquibase step that applies the changes
+- **Apply change set**: Liquibase step that applies the changes.

 ![](octopus-project-deployment-process.png)

 ### The deployment
 When executed, the deployment results will look something like this:

 ![](octopus-deployment-complete.png)

 As you can see, the Report Only step attached the `ChangeSet.sql` file as an artifact which can be reviewed prior to approval.
 Expanding the `Apply changeset` step shows: